About Urban Honors

 The result is an academically intense curriculum that reflects all the challenges, uncertainties and deep thinking real world problems require.
 You’ll become a highly disciplined and nimble thinker, able to apply your learning to the real world as you go on to academic or career pursuits.

 Urban Honors students emerge prepared to be leaders, graduating with University Honors in their chosen field.
-Eighty percent of Urban Honors students continue to grad school, many placing in top tier schools like Harvard, Tuffs and Cornell.
+Eighty percent of Urban Honors students continue to grad school, many placing in top tier schools like Harvard, Tufts and Cornell.

 Some benefits to this new academic approach: